-- the data subject has given his or her explicit consent to such processing; - the processing is necessary to carry out the specific obligations and rights of the controller or the data subject in the employment, social security or social protection law area;

-the processing is necessary to protect the vital interests of the data subject or of another person, where the data subject is physically or legally incapable of giving his or her consent;

-- the processing is carried out by a foundation, association or any other non-profit organisation with political, philosophical, religious or trade union objectives in the course of its legitimate activities, and solely relates to the member or former members of the organisation or to persons that have regular contact with the organisation and the PII is not disclosed to third parties without the data subjects' consent; - the processing relates to PII that has been manifestly made public by the data subject; - the processing is necessary for the establishment, exercise or defence of legal claims; - the processing is necessary for reasons of substantial public interest recognised by EU or member state law; - the processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of an employee, medical diagnosis, the provision of health or social care or treatment, or the management of health or social care systems and services on the basis of EU or member state law or pursuant to a contract with a health professional, subject to appropriate confidentiality obligations; - the processing is necessary for reasons of public interest in the area of public health on the basis of EU or member state law; or - the processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes based on EU or member state law.
+- the data subject has given his or her explicit consent to such processing; - the processing is necessary to carry out the specific obligations and rights of the controller or the data subject in the employment, social security or social protection law area; - the processing is necessary to protect the vital interests of the data subject or of another person, where the data subject is physically or legally incapable of giving his or her consent; - the processing is carried out by a foundation, association or any other non-profit organisation with political, philosophical, religious or trade union objectives in the course of its legitimate activities, and solely relates to the member or former members of the organisation or to persons that have regular contact with the organisation and the PII is not disclosed to third parties without the data subjects' consent; - the processing relates to PII that has been manifestly made public by the data subject; - the processing is necessary for the establishment, exercise or defence of legal claims; - the processing is necessary for reasons of substantial public interest recognised by EU or member state law; - the processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of an employee, medical diagnosis, the provision of health or social care or treatment, or the management of health or social care systems and services on the basis of EU or member state law or pursuant to a contract with a health professional, subject to appropriate confidentiality obligations; - the processing is necessary for reasons of public interest in the area of public health on the basis of EU or member state law; or the processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes based on EU or member state law.

-The Bill explicitly lists a number of PII processing activities that (provided certain conditions are met) can be deemed as necessary for reasons of substantial public interest, including PII processing activities of human rights organisations, the Centre for Missing and Sexually Exploited Children (Child Focus), and organisations that assist sex offenders.
+The Data Protection Act explicitly lists a number of PII processing activities that (provided certain conditions are met) can be deemed as necessary for reasons of substantial public interest, including PII processing activities of human rights organisations, the Centre for Missing and Sexually Exploited Children (Child Focus), and organisations that assist sex offenders.

-Furthermore, the GDPR and the Bill prohibit the processing of PII relating to criminal convictions and offences or related security measures, except where the processing is carried out:
+The GDPR, prohibits the processing of PII relating to criminal convictions and offences or related security measures, except where the processing is carried out under the supervision of an official authority or when the processing is authorised by EU or member state law.
+The Data Protection Act allows the processing of PII relating to criminal convictions and offences:

-- · under the supervision of an official authority; - by natural persons, private or public legal persons for managing their own litigation; - by lawyers or other legal advisors, to the extent that the processing is necessary for the protection of their clients' interests; - by other persons, if the processing is necessary to perform duties of substantial public interest which are determined by EU or member state law; or - because the processing is required for scientific, historical or statistical research or archiving.
+- by natural persons, private or public legal persons for managing their own litigation; - by lawyers or other legal advisors, to the extent that the processing is necessary for the protection of their clients' interests; - by other persons, if the processing is necessary to perform duties of substantial public interest which are determined by EU or member state law; - if the processing is required for scientific, historical or statistical research or archiving; - if the data subject has given his or her explicit and written consent to the processing of PII relating to criminal convictions and offences for one or more purposes and the processing is limited to such purposes; or - if the processing concerns PII made public by the data subject, on its own initiative, for one or more specific purposes and the processing is limited to such purposes.